MartinNikolovMarinov/JavaScriptResources/README.md

 /*
   When using arrow funcitons, the scope is inherited from the parent.
-  In this case the window, so in this case - this.maker is undefined.
+  In this case the window, so this.maker is undefined.
 */
 car.info3 = () => {
   'use strict' // using strict doesn't prevent this === window !!